History of large numbers

 Different cultures used different traditional numeral systems for naming large numbers.
 The extent of large numbers used varied in each culture.
 Two interesting points in using large numbers are the confusion on the term billion and milliard in many countries, and the use of zillion to denote a very large number where precision is not required.

-Ancient India
+Indian mathematics

 The Shukla Yajurveda has a list of names for powers of ten up to 1012.

 The list given in the Yajurveda text is: